-The capacity of the inverter, also known as the rated power, defines the upper limit for power that can be delivered from the plant and defines the plant capacity, $P[W{AC}]$ .
-The relationship $(P_p/P)$ between the peak capacity $P_p[W{DC}]$ and the plant capacity P is called the sizing factor.
-A high sizing factor leads to curtailment of production in peak hours, but at the same time reduces cost for inverters and grid connection.
-The sizing factor is optimised differently whether the limiting factor of the installation is; availability of area, availability of grid connection, subsidy scheme, imposed constraints on the allowed nominal power, daily self-consumption profile, fixed physical orientation or tilt angle of the modules etc. The range for the sizing factor is generally within 1.0 to 1.35 globally.
+The capacity of the inverter, also known as the rated power, defines the upper limit for power that can be delivered from the plant.
+The plant capacity P [W{ac}] is defined as the minimum capacity between this inverter capacity and the grid capacity as agreed with the utility, i.e. the minimum capacity the plant is able to feed into the grid.
+The relationship (P_p/P) between the peak capacity P_p [W{DC}] and the plant capacity P is called the sizing factor.
+A high sizing factor leads to energy "clipping" during peak hours, but at the same time reduces cost for inverters and grid connection.
+The sizing factor is optimised differently whether the limiting factor of the installation is availability of area, availability of grid capacity, subsidy scheme, imposed constraints on the allowed nominal power, daily self-consumption profile, fixed physical orientation or tilt angle of the modules etc. The range for the sizing factor is generally within 1.0 to 1.35 globally.